tweag/python-monorepo-example/2017-11-16-linear-streams.md

 function would mean that its contents might be retained until all functions are evaluated, making the program non-streaming.

-Argueably, we could refine the meaning of `s` so we say instead that it is some sort of state machine that reads lines from a file.
+Arguably, we could refine the meaning of `s` so we say instead that it is some sort of state machine that reads lines from a file.
 And then the functions we write on streams need to document in which state the streams are left when they return.
 But in practice, the norm is to